 “Thanks,” was all she could say.

-When her mother came back to pick her up, Mary went straight to the car as she always did, but her mother stayed on the porch of the house talking with Jonas.
+When her mother came back and knocked on the door, Mary went straight to the car as she always did, but her mother stayed on the porch of the house talking with Jonas.
 Finally, she came back to the car, and after backing out of the driveway and getting down the street, said, “Jonas says you have a real talent for the bass guitar.”

 “I guess,” said Mary.